WRSC/getting-started/control.rst

   C++ code (TODO: brief summary of code structure) `Southampton Sailing Robot Team <https://github.com/Maritime-Robotics-Student-Society/sailing-robot>`_ Python code using the ROS 1.x framework.

+If your team has an open source codebase, please add it to the list by `opening a pull request <https://github.com/WRSC/getting-started/pulls>`_, or send us the details and we can add it.